 What is the Emerging Education Policy Scholars program?

-EEPS is a seminar-based program that cultivates talent within the education research and policy fields by introducing new scholars to each other and to the members of the reform-minded education policy community in Washington, D.C.
+EEPS is a seminar-based program that cultivates talent within the education research and policy fields by introducing new scholars to one another and to the members of the reform-minded education-policy community in Washington, D.C.
 The program encourages new scholars and experts to share both research and ideas.

 Who are EEPS?

 The Emerging Education Policy Scholar is a current doctoral candidate or a doctoral-degree recipient in the last five years.
 He or she may work in higher education, K–12 administration, or a nonprofit or for-profit organization.
 He or she also has a keen interest in public policy, is eager to engage in the national conversation about how best to educate children (including amending the structure of our current system in pursuit of that goal), and is in the process of or has recently completed some notable scholarly research that will further that conversation.

 EEPS are organized into cohorts that meet for two events in D.C., typically in the summer and winter.
 After the second meeting, EEPS graduate to “alumni status” and have the opportunity to present at future EEPS meetings to new cohorts.

 What do EEPS do?

 Participants gather informally with think-tankers, academics, policymakers, and reformers in Washington, D.C.
 The purpose of these events is to bridge connections between up-and-coming scholars and senior education-policy experts and K–12 education practitioners, as well as to foster an opportunity for both groups to share research and ideas.

 Admissions decisions are made jointly by Fordham and AEI.
 We like to see out-of-the-box-thinking and strong scholarship.